 This video is on my Bren Haas YouTube Channel.
 I hope you will consider subscribing to my site.

 I am using a recycled plastic container that doesn’t have holes in the bottom.
 I don’t want to water to drip out onto my furniture or windowsill in the house.
 You will want to get rocks to add to the planter.
 In the video, I mention using landscape rocks from the garden center or fish aquarium rocks.

-Be sure to make sure that the container you use isn’t holding too much water.
+First, be sure to make sure that the container you use isn’t holding too much water.
 Succulents do not need a lot of water during the winter season.
 The roots of succulents do not like to be soaked in water at any time.
-I recommend a good cactus soil or use a potting soil that has plenty of perlite in it.
+Secondly, I recommend a good cactus soil or use a potting soil that has plenty of perlite in it.